svsharma23/ecommerce_sales_analysis/README.md

 💡 Is there a correlation between product rating and return rate?

+🥈 Which seller has the 2nd highest total revenue?

+💸 Which products are overpriced (high price but low rating)?

 ⚠️ Which products should be flagged for review due to low sales, low rating, and high return?